Northeastern United States: Geography

-Environment

 Topography

-While most of the Northeastern United States lie in the Appalachian Highlands physiographic region; some are also part of the Atlantic coastal plain, which extends south to the southern tip of Florida.
-The coastal plain areas include Cape Cod in Massachusetts, Long Island in New York, and most of New Jersey, and are generally low and flat, with sandy soil and marshy land.
-The highlands, including the Piedmont and the Appalachian Mountains, are generally heavily forested, ranging from rolling hills to summits greater than 6000 ft, and pocked with many lakes.
-The highest peak in the Northeast is Mount Washington, New Hampshire at 6288 ft.
+While most of the Northeastern United States lie in the physiographic region of the Appalachian Highlands, some are also part of the Atlantic coastal plain, which extends south to the southern tip of Florida.
+The coastal plain areas include Cape Cod in Massachusetts, Long Island in New York, and most of New Jersey, and are generally low and flat with sandy soil and long tidal marsh waterways.
+The highlands, including the Piedmont and the Appalachian Mountains, are heavily forested, ranging from rolling hills to summits greater than 6000 ft, and pocked with many lakes.
+The highest peak in the Northeast is Mount Washington in New Hampshire at 6288 ft.

 Land use

-As of 2012, forest-use covered approximately 60% of the Northeastern states (including Delaware, Maryland and the District of Columbia), about twice the national average.
+As of 2012, forest-use covered approximately 60% of the Northeastern states, including Delaware, Maryland, and Washington, D.C., about twice the national average.
 About 11% was cropland and another 4% grassland pasture or range.
 There is also more urbanized land in the Northeast (12%) than any other region in the U.S.

 Many parks on a state and national level cover the inland parts of the region.
 Large parks include the Adirondack Park in northeastern New York, Green Mountain National Forest in Vermont, White Mountain Forest in northern New Hampshire, Baxter State Park in northern Maine, Acadia National Park on the eastern coast of Maine, Allegheny National Forest in northwestern Pennsylvania, and Catskill Park in southern New York.
 There are also some parks closer to the shore, though these are usually smaller and squeezed in-between urbanized areas.
 These include the Palisades Park in New Jersey, Fire Island in Long Island, and the Cape Cod shoreline in Massachusetts.
 The Northeast has 72 National Wildlife Refuges, encompassing more than 500000 acres of habitat and designed to protect some of the 92 different threatened and endangered species living in the region.